sunilangadi2/ceph-ci/doc/radosgw/cloud-transition.rst

 * ``target_path`` (string)

 A string that defines how the target path is created.
-The target path specifies a prefix to which the source object name is appended.
+The target path specifies a prefix to which the source 'bucket-name/object-name' is appended.
 If not specified the target_path created is "rgwx-${zonegroup}-${storage-class}-cloud-bucket".

 For example: ``target_path = rgwx-archive-${zonegroup}/``